 I will never forget the day a student of mine arrived at school in floods of tears.
 After much coercing, I finally got to the bottom of his dilemma.
 Nathan’s* Dad had announced the night before that their family was on the move.
 It was just too much for this young 9 year old who had already experienced 5 moves in his short life.
 We talked for a while about many things associated with this news – what a kind and caring friend he was and that his new friends will value these qualities in him, how Skype can keep him connected to his friends here and more.
 With a deep sigh and a half-hearted smile, he eventually left my side to join the class on the mat at my feet.
 Only he didn’t sit on the mat with the other children.
 In a visual representation of my earlier statement about the subconscious loosening of ties, Nathan sat off the mat at the back of the class.
 The separation had begun.
 In order to protect himself, Nathan had begun the leaving process by physically removing himself from the connectedness of his peers sitting all together, on the mat, in our classroom.

 At least Nathan’s Dad told him they were on the move so that he could work through the emotions associated with departure and leave well so that he could enter the new destination well.
 In my meetings with schools in Europe and Asia of late, a disturbing theme is emerging – parents who don’t want their children to know they are leaving.
 I understand that whilst negotiations are being finalised, and there is a possibility the move may fall through, parents don’t want to unduly worry their children.
 Once the move is confirmed however, it is very important that children are given as much time as possible to work through the leaving process.
-At the Families in Global Transitions Conference I attended in Amsterdam last month, research tabled by Dr Janneke Muyselaar-Jellema reinforced the need to prepare children for departure, to place them in a position to succeed in the classroom and in life.
+At the Families in Global Transitions Conference I attended in Amsterdam in 2016, research tabled by Dr Janneke Muyselaar-Jellema reinforced the need to prepare children for departure, to place them in a position to succeed in the classroom and in life.
 Whilst interviewing Adult Third Culture Kids, she asked the participants to outline their advice for families with children making international moves.
 The participant’s responses included:

 - “Prepare your children for every move.
 Don’t (just) tell them a month in advance.
 Make them part of the process.
 It helps with processing the move.”